-A price control will not apply to multi-function asset non-covered services as they are not covered services.
+A price control will not apply as they are not covered services.
 The multi-function asset provisions in the Access Code require the access arrangement to include a multi-function asset policy.
 The ERA considers the multi-function asset policy is the best instrument to ensure that revenue from multi-function assets is correctly allocated between covered and non-covered services.